 Mechanism and expected effects#

-MK-677's sustained receptor activation produces several well-documented effects over 8+ week cycles:
+Studies have shown MK-677's sustained receptor activation produces several well-documented effects over 8+ week cycles, including in a two-year RCT by Nass et al. that examined IGF-1 and body-composition outcomes:

-• Increased appetite — direct ghrelin receptor activation is a hunger signal, often pronounced with MK-677
+- Increased appetite, direct ghrelin receptor activation is a hunger signal, often associated with pronounced hunger reports during MK-677 use

 The sustained activation pattern is mechanistically different from pulsatile GHRP use.
 Some research suggests the sustained pattern produces receptor desensitisation faster than pulsatile, which informs cycle-length recommendations.